PetTravel.com

 Determine requirements to re-import your pet to your originating country.
 Find Regulations to re-import your pet to over 220 countries.

-Information on Importing a Pet to the United States
+Requirements to a Pet to the United States

 1.